-Human security, defined as "a condition that exists when the vital core of human lives is protected and when people have the freedom and capacity to live with dignity (Adger et al., 2014, pp. 759), is a fundamental human right.
+Human security is defined as a condition in which the vital core of human lives is protected and when people have the freedom and capacity to live with dignity (Andorno, 2014), and it is a fundamental human right.
 It encompasses various aspects of human life, such as livelihood, nutrition, and health.
 A lack of security in these areas leads to stress and suffering.
 At the household level, human security involves food security, health security, and economic security.
-These are influenced by demographic and macroeconomic factors, and most importantly, the climate change.
+These are influenced by demographic and macroeconomic factors, and most importantly, climate change.

-Climate change poses a severe threat to human security, affecting nutrition, water quality, the emergence of diseases and loss of livelihood.
-Pakistan is notably vulnerable, ranked 8th globally for climate change risk (Germanwatch, 2021).
-The country has experienced frequent natural disasters, leading to significant economic and human losses.
+Climate change poses a severe threat to human security, affecting nutrition, water quality, the emergence of diseases, and the loss of livelihood.
+Germanwatch, a non-profit, non-governmental organization based in Bonn, declared Pakistan notably vulnerable, ranking 8th globally in terms of climate change risk.
+The country has experienced frequent natural disasters, resulting in substantial economic and human losses.
 Projections indicate worsening food insecurity and health outcomes, with substantial impacts on the population's well-being and GDP.

 Female labor force participation can potentially enhance a household's resilience to climate change.
-By diversifying income sources (Dey et al., 2018), it reduces economic vulnerability, ensuring a steadier flow of resources even when climate and related shocks occur.
-Women's employment can also lead to improved household decision-making, promoting adaptive strategies such as better resource management and investment in sustainable practices (Kim, 2022; Wang and Zhang, 2020).
+Diversifying income sources (Dey et al., 2018) reduces economic vulnerability, ensuring a steadier flow of resources even when climate-related shocks occur.
+Women's employment can also lead to improved household decision-making, promoting adaptive strategies such as better resource management and investment in sustainable practices (Kim, 2022; Wang et al., 2020).
 Furthermore, increased financial independence for women can bolster education and health outcomes for the entire family, enhancing overall well-being.
 Thus, female labor force participation not only strengthens household economic stability but also fosters a more adaptive and resilient response to climate change challenges.

-This study focuses on assessing the role of female labor force participation in moderating the impact of climate change on human security of households in Punjab, Pakistan.
-By collecting data from diverse districts, namely, Rawalpindi, Sialkot, Bahawalpur and Lahore, we aim to understand perceptions of climate risk and its effects on human security.
-Our approach highlights the importance of integrating gender-focused economic policies to enhance household adaptability and resilience against climate change risks.
+This study examines the role of female labor force participation in mitigating the impact of climate change on the human security of households in Punjab, Pakistan.
+By collecting data from diverse districts, namely, Rawalpindi, Sialkot, Bahawalpur, and Lahore, we aim to understand perceptions of climate risk and its effects on human security.
+Our approach emphasizes the importance of integrating gender-focused economic policies to enhance household adaptability and resilience in the face of climate change risks.